scikit-build/scikit-build-core/README.md

 # The licence file(s) to include in the wheel metadata directory.
 wheel.license-files = ["LICEN[CS]E*", "COPYING*", "NOTICE*", "AUTHORS*"]

+# Strip the binaries.
+Defaults to True for scikit-build-core 0.5+.
+install.strip = true

+# Components to install.
+Leave empty to install all components.
+install.components = []

 # This will backport an internal copy of FindPython if CMake is less than this
 # value.
 Set to 0 or the empty string to disable.
 The default will be kept in